MANUALS: SPRING GOLF

 When a golf team or individual desires to go to an IHSAA tournament site for a practice round during school time, the coach needs to have local school administrations approval, in accordance with the IHSAA Handbook Practice Regulation.
 If a school desires to practice during school time, this practice round policy is now a local school administration decision.

-TWO AUTHORIZED COACHES ALLOWED
+ONLY AUTHORIZED COACHES ALLOWED

-IHSAA coaching regulation: Permit the designated golf coaches (maximum of two authorized coaches) to coach a player up until the player and the player’s ball are on the green.
+IHSAA coaching regulation: Permit the designated golf coaches (only authorized coaches) to coach a player up until the player and the player’s ball are on the green.
 If any part of the player’s ball is on the actual green, the ball is considered on the green.
 Once the player arrives at the green (no delay by the player) the team or individual designated coach can have no more communication with competing player(s) until all players in the group have holed out.
-If a player hits a shot from 100 yards out and the ball lands on the green, the designated coach may communicate with this young man up until they reach the green (providing no delay walking to the green).
+If a player hits a shot from 100 yards out and the ball lands on the green, the designated coach may communicate with the golfer until they reach the green (providing no delay walking to the green).
 Once the player is on the green, coach/player communication must cease.
 Keep in mind each team and or individual(s), are only allowed to have two designated coaches communicate with players while competition is in progress.
 When providing advice – an authorized coach must not enter a bunker.

 Designated Coaches are not to assist or instruct a player regarding any putting on the green.
 If no part of the player’s ball is on the actual green, coach instruction is permitted.
 Coaches must understand that there is to be no delaying of play when providing instruction during the prescribed coaching time.
 The designated coach must understand this is additional time to coach player(s), but when visiting with players the pace of play shall not be delayed.
 This rule also allows the designated head coach an opportunity to address speed of play to players who have fallen behind the group in front of them.